bigdata-i523/hid331/notebook.md

 * 09/21/17 Research and literature review for paper 1
 * 09/28/17 Research and literature review for paper 1
 * 09/29/17 - 10/08/17 Worked on paper 1
+* 10/09/17 Submitted paper 1
+* 10/15/17 Research and literature review for paper 2
+* 10/21/17 Submitted paper 1 to Turnitin.com, reviewed feedback and made adjustments to paper 1
+* 10/21/17 Fixed bibtex issues and writing issue
+* 10/21/17 Updated README.yml to indicate I am ready to have paper re-reviewed
+* 10/21/17 Researched project topics